NHS-Transformation-Unit/markov_example/README.md

 ### `renv`
 Contains necessary files for `renv` for reproducibility and collaboration.

+### `tests`
+Contains unit tests for checking the Markov Model returns correct sized matrix and that the values returned from multiple cycles are correct.

 ### `www`
 Contains the images and theme files used within the app.
 The `images` include